top of page

 10.7 Trail Miles

-to tent site at Glen Anderson Shelter
+to tent site at Glen Anderson Shelter, NJ

 Had foot pain for first two hours before the ibuprofen kicked in.
 Hiking to a tavern for lunch was a great inspiration to keep moving at a decent pace.
 Trail Horse and I had lunch with Data and Yogi beside a lake at Culver’s Gap was really nice.
 After lunch, we stopped part way up a long, steep hill to celebrate our completion of hiking 300 trail miles!